clu-ling/py-processors/docs/index.md

 # The constructor requires you to specify a port for running the server.
 # You can also provide a jar path to the constructor, if you haven't already
 # set a PROCESSORS_SERVER environment variable.
+# By default, the server will be run with 3G of RAM.
+# If you only have 2G available, use jvm_mem="-Xmx2G"
 API = ProcessorsAPI(port=8886)
 # If ProcessorsAPI is unable to find a valid path to a processors-server.jar,
 # you'll need to start the server manually (optionally provide the path to the jar).